 Businesses that are based in ESA member states can apply to the program.

-ESA Space Solutions has recently launched the an fund designed to simplify the complexity inherent in any large institutional organisation such as the European Space Agency.
+ESA Space Solutions has recently launched designed to simplify the complexity inherent in any large institutional organisation such as the European Space Agency.

 What recent trends have you seen ?